 The truth is that even people with mild hearing loss are candidates for a hearing aid.
 The same study that found statistics on how many young people are affected also showed that those with mild hearing loss were in the overwhelming majority.
 Over 600,000 out of 880,350 overall cases in New Zealand alone reported mild hearing loss.

-Treating the problem with a hearing aid while it’s still in the mild range will help you to maintain your quality of life and stay engaged in social situations.
-This has a myriad of potential health benefits including:
+Treating the problem with a hearing aid while still in the mild range will help you maintain your quality of life and stay engaged in social situations.

 - Improved relationships through maintaining or improving intimacy, communication and independence.